tetcore/substrate-front-end-tutorial/README.md

-# Basic dapp tutorial repo
+# Basic DApp tutorial repo

-This repo contains the files obtained at the end of each part from the [dapp tutorial](https://substrate.dev/docs/en/tutorials/dapp/).
+This repo contains the files obtained at the end of each part from the [dapp tutorial](https://substrate.dev/docs/en/tutorials/basic-dapp/).
-To play with the dapp at any part, you can clone this repo and follow these steps:
+To play with the DApp at any part, you can clone this repo and follow these steps:

 ```bash
 git clone https://github.com/substrate-developer-hub/basic-dapp.git